equinix-labs/terraform-equinix-labs/README.md

 [![run-pre-commit-hooks](https://github.com/equinix-labs/terraform-equinix-labs/actions/workflows/pre-commit.yaml/badge.svg)](https://github.com/equinix-labs/terraform-equinix-labs/actions/workflows/pre-commit.yaml)
 [![generate-terraform-docs](https://github.com/equinix-labs/terraform-equinix-labs/actions/workflows/documentation.yaml/badge.svg)](https://github.com/equinix-labs/terraform-equinix-labs/actions/workflows/documentation.yaml)

-This repository contains a collection of Terraform modules to help automate the deployment and management of both baremetal and [Kubernetes (EKS-A)](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere) environments running on [Equinix Metal](https://deploy.equinix.com/).
+This repository contains a collection of Terraform modules to help automate the deployment and management of either bare metal nodes or a kubernetes cluster environment running on [Equinix Metal](https://deploy.equinix.com/).

-Visit [EKS-A Baremetal on Equinix Metal](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere) for more info on EKS-A on baremetal.

 ## Usage

 This project is intended to be used as a Terraform module.
 It may also be forked, cloned, or downloaded and modified as needed as the base in your integrations and deployments.
-Module [invite-from-csv](./modules/invite-from-csv/) may be enabled mutually exclusively.

 Prerequesites: